 Weyl, Christina, The Women of Atelier 17: Modernist Printmaking in Midcentury New York (New Haven and London: Yale University Press, 2019).

 Dr. Silvano Levy began his academic career as lecturer at the University of Liverpool.
 He subsequently held tenured posts at the University of Bath and Keele University, where he was promoted to Senior Lecturer and then to Reader.
 Levy’s research first focussed on the linguistic and semiotic analysis of art, with articles on words and images, metaphor, hysteria and psychoanalysis.
 This thread culminated in the major work Decoding Magritte, which argues that the language impairment of aphasia reveals the cryptic mechanism underlying the artist’s oeuvre.
 In a second line of research, Levy pushes the boundaries of extant knowledge with studies on artists hitherto at the periphery of surrealism, such as Conroy Maddox, Paul Nougé, Toni del Renzio and Sheila Legge.
-This trajectory of primary research is furthered by current investigations on Mary Wykeham, on whom there is no previous erudition.
-In striving to bring her name out of obscurity, Levy significantly extends the roll call of female surrealists, a topic that lies at the cutting edge of current scholarship.
+In his new book Mary Wykeham: Surrealist Out of the Shadows, Levy significantly extends the roll call of female surrealists.

 Other Art Herstory blog posts you might enjoy: